 The Giving Project is a process.
 It requires a commitment of your time, talent, and resources over a period of six months.
 The basic Giving Project structure is:

-- A diverse group of up to 25 individuals commits to gathering 9 times over the course of 6 months.
+- A diverse group of up to 25 individuals commits to gathering 12 times online over the course of 6 months.

 - Through workshops and trainings, the group develops a shared understanding of race, class, and power within society.